osohq/oso/docs/content/python/getting-started/quickstart/index.md

 - What are they trying to do? (the "action")
 - What are they doing it to? (the "resource")

-You'll pass these pieces of information are to Oso's `{{% exampleGet "isAllowed" %}}` method: `{{% exampleGet "isAllowed" %}}(actor, action, resource)`.
+You'll pass these pieces of information into to Oso's `{{% exampleGet "isAllowed" %}}` method: `{{% exampleGet "isAllowed" %}}(actor, action, resource)`.
 `{{% exampleGet "isAllowed" %}}` will return `True` or `False`, and your application can choose how to enforce that decision.

 Here's a program that only allows access to a page if the current user has a role that is allowed to read it.
+(More precisely, this is a program that allows access if the policy allows it, and the policy allows access to users with the correct role — note the distinction between "policy" and "program".)

 {{% exampleGet "app_code" %}}